 The 2016 Scholarship Registration is now open with an Australian Council for Education Research (ACER) on-line Registration Link.
 Please click here to register.
 The cost of registration is $150.00.

 Please download detailed information regarding Scholarship categories for the 2016 Academic Year from the following documents.

 Applications close on Monday 9 February 2015.

-*This documents contain specific audition criteria for those applying for a Music Scholarship.
+*This document contains specific audition criteria for those applying for a Music Scholarship.

 For Academic Scholarship enquiries please email email@example.com.

 For Music Scholarship enquiries please email firstname.lastname@example.org.

-In order to apply for a Bursary all applicants must have completed the enrolment process and have been offered and accepted a confirmed position at the College for the 2016 academic year.
+In Order to apply for a Bursary all applicants must have completed the enrolment process and have been offered and accepted a confirmed position at the College for the 2016 academic year.
 Applications for Bursaries for the 2016 Academic Year will open on 15 September 2014 and close on Friday 20 February 2015.